openSUSE/opensuse-migration-tool/README.md

 $ exit && reboot # into new snapshot
 ```

-### Upgrading to pre releases such as Alpha, Beta
+### Upgrading to pre-releases such as Alpha, Beta

-The --pre-release argument does the trick.
+By default the tool with now show up Alpha, Beta, RC releases of point releases as viable targets.
+E.g. Leap Micro 6.1 Beta or Leap 16.9 Alpha.

+This is on purpose.
 We want to ensure that nobody accidentally upgrades their system to e.g. Alpha version of an upcoming release.

+The --pre-release argument does the trick, then we'll fetch information from [get.opensuse.org API](https://get.opensuse.org/api/v0/distributions.json) about all available releases which are not EOL.
+Default behavior is to fetch only releases with state "Stable" which means released/supported.

 ```
 ./opensuse-migration-tool --pre-release --dry-run